Compensation payments

 For eligible Deceased Removed Child Family Class Claimants whose associated Removed Child was placed off reserve with non-family and was in care between January 1, 2006, and March 31, 2022:

-• Only the eligible deceased Caregiving Parent’s living children or the eligible deceased Caregiving Grandparent’s living grandchildren will receive compensation.
+• Only the eligible Deceased Caregiving Parent’s living children or the eligible Deceased Caregiving Grandparent’s living grandchildren will receive compensation.

 • If eligible, compensation will be allocated equally to the living children or grandchildren and will be paid directly to each living child or grandchild.

-When a Claim is for a deceased Caregiving Parent or Caregiving Grandparent whose associated Removed Child was not placed off reserve with non-family and did not remain in care between January 1, 2006, and March 31, 2022, the estates of the Caregiving Parents and Caregiving Grandparents are not eligible for compensation unless the Claimant submitted a completed Claim Form before they passed away and prior to the Claims Deadline.
+When a Claim is for a Deceased Caregiving Parent or Caregiving Grandparent whose associated Removed Child was not placed off reserve with non-family and did not remain in care between January 1, 2006, and March 31, 2022, the estates of the Caregiving Parents and Caregiving Grandparents are not eligible for compensation unless the Claimant submitted a completed Claim Form before they passed away and prior to the Claims Deadline.

 In these cases: